- Read More

 Freezing process tends to kill off weaker sperms, and may thus lead to survival of the best sperms.

 It has been documented in the literature that pregnancy has occurred using semen frozen for 21 years.

 In normal conditions, the sperm meets the ovum in the fallopian tube around ovulation, the fertilized embryo then travels the entire length of tube and implants in the uterus after around 5-6 days.

-The same thing happens after IUI (Artificial Insemination).
-Hence bed rest following IUI (Artificial Insemination) is not required.
+The same thing happens after IUI Procedure (Artificial Insemination).
+Hence bed rest following IUI Procedure (Artificial Insemination) is not required.